elliehamilton3/popstack/README.md

 - All tests are run using [Jest](https://jestjs.io/)

-To run service and integration tests from the root or the front or backend subrepositories use:
+To run service and integration tests from the root or the front or api subrepositories use:

 ```
 npm test